gregmsanderson/fly-hello-laravel-db-replay/README.md

 Now we'll scale our test app to have _two_ vms: one nearby in `lhr` (UK, where we are) and one in `scl` (Chile, where our primary database is in order to demonstrate the latency of having a primary database that's far away) by running `fly scale count 2`.

+**Note:** There must be a vm running in the primary region (the one you set above, as `PRIMARY_REGION`).
+You can not (currently) use this approach with auto-scaling enabled.

 You can see its status using `fly status`.
-You should see two vms, in the chosen regions.
+You should now see two vms, in the chosen regions.
 It may take a minute for the new one to start running:

 ```
 Instances